Advice

 Cons

-• Driver Confusion – The most common complaint about DRLs is that they throw out enough illumination to fool some drivers into thinking their headlights are on when they aren’t.
+• Driver Confusion — The most common complaint about daytime running lights is that they throw out enough illumination to fool some drivers into thinking their headlights are on when they aren’t.
 Although approaching drivers will still see you, and you will see them, DRLs don’t do much to illuminate the road.
 Moreover, if your headlights aren’t engaged, neither are your taillights, creating a major safety hazard in the dark.

-• Additional Fuel Consumption – Believe it or not, DRLs add to the load on the alternator, requiring burning more fuel to keep up with the power demands.
+• Additional Fuel Consumption — Believe it or not, DRLs add to the load on the alternator, requiring burning more fuel to keep up with the power demands.
 This also means a bit more stress on the alternator.
 However, the additional gas and extra stress on the alternator are minimal and hardly worth discussing.
 Besides, most DRLs on today’s new cars are LEDs, requiring very little energy.
-Heated seats and heated steering wheels also sap power from the alternator, requiring burning extra fuel.
+By the way, heated seats and heated steering wheels also sap power from the alternator, requiring burning extra fuel.

-• They Draw Away Attention from Other Things – Most motorcyclists operate their vehicles with the headlight illuminated no matter the time of day.
+• They Draw Away Attention from Other Things — Most motorcyclists operate their vehicles with the headlight illuminated no matter the time of day.
 They do this with the belief it makes them more visible to other traffic.
 Many of these same motorcyclists argue that the proliferation of DRLs distracts from motorcycles’ headlights, reducing their safety.
-Some anti-DRL advocates contend that all DRLs attract too much of other drivers’ attention making it less likely they will notice pedestrians, bicyclists, and other objects on the road.
+Some anti-daytime running lights advocates contend that all DRLs attract too much of other drivers’ attention making it less likely they will notice pedestrians, bicyclists, and other objects on the road.

-What is the Future of Daytime Running Lights?
+What Is the Future of Daytime Running Lights?

 2022 Chevrolet Silverado High Country running lights